genehaus/Hashtag_data/README.md

         Start trim: 0
 ```

-So, I checked the unmapped.csv if antibody sequence exists or not, but it wasn't.<br>
+I checked the unmapped.csv if antibody sequence exists or not, but it wasn't.<br>
+I think CITE-seq-Count doesn't have issue.<br>
 So, I plan to compare the number of read which have antibody sequence with the output of seurat by taking as an input, 3 files from "umi_count"
 ```
 zcat *.fastq.gz | grep --color=always antibody_sequence